Living Wage

 National Living Wage

 The government’s minimum wage rate is separate to the Real Living Wage rate calculated by the Living Wage Foundation.
-The Real Living Wage is independently calculated according to the cost of living – what people need for an acceptable, basic standard of living.
+The Real Living Wage is independently and solely calculated according to the cost of living – what people need for an acceptable, basic standard of living.
 It’s a rate that employers choose to pay voluntarily to go beyond the statutory minimum.

-The Real Living Wage is currently £12 per hour across the UK and £13.15 in London.
+The Real Living Wage is currently £12.60 per hour across the UK and £13.85 in London.
+The national living wage for over 21 year-olds by comparison is £11.44.
+From April 2025, this will be £12.20.

 Guidance for employees

-Real Living Wage employers in the Greater Cambridge area
+Real Living Wage employers in Cambridge

 You can see all accredited employers in Cambridge on the Living Wage Foundation’s employer map.